applicaster/latam-product-documentation/Live-Switcher/README.md

 **DFP (Doubleclick For Publishers)**.
 This is a well known product to add pre rolls, mid rolls and post rolls to a streaming video.
 Generally this is better combined with VOD but a live streaming can benefit by adding a pre roll before playback.

+DFP VAST tags have to be configured in applicaster 2 using the following keys:

+iOS:
+Inline preroll iphone

+Android:
+Preroll inline android phone

 ## Configuration

 ### Feed Structure